kilna/envhttpd/README.md

 [![GitHub watchers](https://img.shields.io/github/watchers/kilna/envhttpd?style=social)](https://github.com/kilna/envhttpd/watchers)
 [![GitHub Repo stars](https://img.shields.io/github/stars/kilna/envhttpd?style=social)](https://github.com/kilna/envhttpd/stargazers)

-A docker image of a web server that delivers environment variables as JSON and discrete curl-able endpoints; weighing in at less than 2mb, it is ideal to use as a queryable pod metadata sidecar in Kubernetes, or any situation in which you need to expose simple data without a lot of overhead.
+A web server packaged in a docker image that delivers environment variables as JSON and discrete curl-able endpoints; weighing in at less than 2mb, it is ideal to use as a queryable pod metadata sidecar in Kubernetes, or any situation in which you need to expose simple data without a lot of overhead.

 ## Usage